KM-Markit: Biography

 Daisuke "KM-MARKIT" Kawai was born in Tokyo, Japan on December 16, 1976.
 In 1998, he joined the Urbarian Gym, a hip-hop group who was created by Japanese rapper ZEEBRA in 1997.
 Daisuke departed from the group to begin his solo projects under the Pony Canyon label in 2005, with his debut album Vivid (stylized as VIVID).
-The album featured Koda Kumi, who was one of Japan's more popular artist at the time (alongside Namie Amuro and Ayumi Hamasaki).
+The album featured Koda Kumi(倖田來未), who was one of Japan's more popular artist at the time (alongside Namie Amuro and Ayumi Hamasaki).
 This was despite Kumi being under the Avex sub-label Rhythm Zone at the time.

 He released his second studio album, Mark Out (stylized as MARK OUT), a year later on May 12, 2006.
 Unlike Vivid, Mark Out charted only at No. 97 on the Oricon charts.
 It remained on the charts for two weeks.
 The album featured famed singer-songwriter Miliyah Kato.

 Urbarian Gym disbanded thirteen years after their debut on March 24, 2010.

 In 2010, after UBG's disbandment, KM-MARKIT co-founded the label RAIDERMUZIK RECORDS, and joined the underground hip-hop group The Raiders, coming on as the executive producer.
-Other members included MINESIN, D-ON, HAR-CO, 8, HI-D, YUKALI, MICHO, KOHH, TY-KOH, TAKESHI & SATOSHI and Mr. LOW-D. Their first single, Oh Baby (stylized as OH BABY), featured KM-MARKIT, YUKALI and 8.
+Other members included MINESIN, D-ON, HAR-CO, 8, HI-D, YUKALI, MICHO, KOHH(千葉雄喜), TY-KOH, TAKESHI & SATOSHI and Mr. LOW-D. Their first single, Oh Baby (stylized as OH BABY), featured KM-MARKIT, YUKALI and 8.
 They released their first album, The Raiders, the following year.

 The Raiders went on to release a few singles following their debut album: Get It On (stylized as GET IT ON), B.M.N.
 (Big Monster Nuts) and Shut a Fu%k Up!!!.

 KM-MARKIT released a few solo works post The Raiders album under the RAIDERMUZIK RECORDS label.

 These included Next Episode featuring NaNa in 2010, and Magnetic featuring miray in late 2014.

 Outside of The Raiders, KM-MARKIT worked behind-the-scenes with various artists as a lyricist and composer.
 He wrote the lyrics for the Japanese translations of the songs "Blood Sweat & Tears", "DNA", "Not Today" and "MIC Drop" from the 2018 BTS album Face Yourself, along with writing the lyrics to the albums' original songs "Go Go" and "Crystal Snow".
 He also worked with Japanese hip-hop group Lead for the songs "Shampoo Bubble" (2017), in which he wrote the rap, and "Drop in the box" (2019), in which both he and RYUJA composed the instrumental.

 On April 19, 2020, KM-MARKIT took part in the song "Be One ~Bokura ni Dekiru Koto~" (僕らにできる事 / What We Can Do), along with various other Japanese artists, including KEITA, Koda Kumi, Micro and Kenji03 among others.
 The song was brought about to encourage citizens to stay home due to the COVID-19 pandemic.